 Okay, so an aqueduct might not top your list of things you have to see, but make an exception in Morelia.
 These ancient structures piped water into the city center's fountains and surrounding convents.
 250+ rimmed arches light up at night, lining a walkway where you can peek into a few shops and religious sanctuaries on your 1-mile stroll.

 The Nearby Butterfly Hike

 Picture standing in the forests of Mexico, surrounded by millions and millions of golden, Monarch butterflies.
-Oh, and you can make this happen for around $2.
 Once a year millions — around 300 million to be more precise — of butterflies migrate from Canada and the northern part of the US down to sunny Mexico and heading to the nearby nature reserve means hiking around and being surrounded by these beauties.